-How to Make an Insurance Claim Against Another Driver
+Should I File an Insurance Claim Against Another Driver?

 How long will it take for the other insurance company to pay me?

 Each company has a different process for managing claims.
-In general, for less complex incidents where everyone cooperates and there are no concerns about who caused the accident or the damages being claimed, the claim process may not take as long as when there are these concerns.
+In general, less complex claims, where everyone cooperates and there are no concerns about who caused the accident or the value of the damages being claimed, usually take the least amount of time.

 Do I need to have my vehicle repaired at a place identified by the other insurance company?

-If the other insurance company has accepted responsibility for your damages, they may provide you with a rental vehicle or alternative transportation.
-Generally, there are guidelines around how long vehicle repairs will take, so please check with the company to determine if there are any requirements they may have prior to you renting a vehicle.
+If the other driver's insurance company has accepted responsibility for your damages, they may provide you with a rental vehicle or alternative transportation.
+Generally, there are guidelines around how long vehicle repairs will take, so please check with the other driver's insurance company to determine if there are any requirements they may have prior to you renting a vehicle.

 Yes, you can.
-If you are unhappy with the other carrier, please feel free to contact Travelers.
-If we find that your Travelers policy covers your loss, we will be happy to handle your claim and then seek reimbursement from the other company.
-To help with a seamless process, you may wish to take pictures of your damaged vehicle.
-If you choose to use your Travelers policy to pay for your damages, any deductible you have will be applied at the time of your payment.
-We will attempt to recover your deductible from the other insurance company.
+If you are unhappy with the other driver's insurance company, please feel free to contact Travelers.
+If we find that your Travelers policy covers your loss, we will be happy to handle your claim and then seek reimbursement from the other driver';s insurance company.
+We will also attempt to recover your deductible from the other driver';s insurance company.

 Let us help to answer your questions and guide you through next steps.